R2U2/r2u2/README.md

 - C99 compiler
 - Python 3.6 or greater

-The requirements for the GUI can be installed via `pip` using `GUI/requirements.txt`.
+The requirements for the GUI can be installed via `pip install -r GUI/requirements.txt`.

 # Example Cases